greydanus/greydanus.github.io/_posts/2026-03-19-moviescape.md

   </div>
 </div>

-The whole application — data loading, API endpoints, search, and the entire frontend — is a single Python file of about 930 lines, deployed as a [Tidepool](https://tidepool.sh) pod.
+The whole application, data loading, API endpoints, search, and the entire frontend,  is a single Python file of about 930 lines, deployed as a [Tidepool](https://tidepool.sh) pod.

 ## Genre clusters

 The lion's share of movies live on a large central landmass of character-driven indie drama and European indie comedy.
 Bollywood forms its own island to the northwest.
 Superhero and animation films sit in the south, with Japanese pop culture (anime, tokusatsu, manga adaptations) just below them.
 Horror and transgressive cinema dominate the west, with action films between them and the center.
-And floating off to the northeast is a little island of "Holiday Entertainment Mix" movies — whimsy, safe and far from the horror regions.
+And floating off to the northeast is a little island of "Holiday Entertainment Mix" movies: whimsical, safe and far from the horror regions.

 Of the 80,000+ movies, the majority are dramas of one form or another.
 There are historical dramas, crime dramas, character studies, and family dramas.
 The long tail of cinema is not distributed evenly across genres; it is especially rich in character-driven stories.
 This is partly because dramas are the easiest kind of movie to make (no elaborate sets or special effects required).
-But another, deeper cause might be that indie filmmakers disproportionately care about families, friendships, and romantic relationships - in short, about our relationships with one another.
+But another, deeper cause might be that indie filmmakers disproportionately care about families, friendships, and romantic relationships.
+In short, about our relationships with one another.
 If you only pay attention to blockbusters and top-1000 movies you might miss this fact.

 Zooming in reveals structure that no genre taxonomy would predict.
 Here are four regions that show what the embedding captures.